directdemocracy-vote/www/white_paper.md

 The private key of a citizen is generated, stored and operated by some special hardware of the smartphone, so that it cannot be read by anyone.
 Smartphone operating systems actually provide a hardware-based API allowing to generate a key pair, sign, encrypt and perform other operations without disclosing the private key.
 This is implemented in the [Android Keystore](https://source.android.com/docs/security/features/keystore) and [Apple iOS Secure Enclave](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/protecting_keys_with_the_secure_enclave).
-The app also generates a password protected revocation message that the participant should save and use if they loose access to their smartphone.
+The app may also generate a password protected revocation message that the participant should save and use if they loose access to their smartphone.

 #### Integrity Check